Are you starting a family and looking for ways to save BIG when it comes to raising your baby?

 You can either chose to breastfeed your baby or formula feed your baby.

 Many mothers usually start out breastfeeding their babies.
 It’s the most natural and is the best choice when it comes to feeding your baby.
-However, some moms just don’t want to and that’s okay.
+However, some moms just don’t want to, or they can’t, and that’s okay.
 It’s not for everyone.

 Breastfeeding is SIGNIFICANTLY cheaper than formula feeding your baby (unless you are low income and get it free from WIC).
-The savings from breastfeeding was huge driving factor to keep me going when I wanted to give up.
+The savings from breastfeeding was a

 Bottles (x4 $8.99)